telefonicaid/fiware-orion/doc/manuals/admin/database_model.md

     the subscription.
 -   **format**: the format to use to send notification, either "XML" or "JSON".
     However, note that XML has been deprecated in Orion 0.23.0 and that this field eventually will be removed.
+-   **description** (optional field): a free string describing the subscription.
+Maximum length is 1024.

 Example document: